 Life is precious.
 Life is amazing.
 Life is sweet.
 Life is short.
 These are all things I have learned and relearned in this last year.
 I learned this again last Friday with the tragedy in CT.
 This all makes my troubles seem so trivial in comparison.
 They pale in comparison to the loss of a love one.

 Though my family has had a trying year, with serious illness, near death situations and other loses, each one of my family members is here to see another holiday season.
-For this, I am incredibly thankful.
+For this, I am incredibly thankful and praise God for this.
 I am reminded that having life is the most amazing blessing we are given.

 This holiday season, I hope you can find it in your heart to pay it forward.

 I want to pay it forward.
 Our blessings are countless, while we might not all be monetarily wealthy, we are rich with family and loved ones.
 I wanted to share my story about Laura and perhaps give you inspiration to pay it forward this holiday season.

 I briefly mentioned Laura in my post here.
 Their is a local family’s story who broke my heart.
 Laura and her two small children, 3 and 9 months, lost their loving husband/father Chris, after a 6 month battle with cancer.
 I can’t imagine starting the year with the birth of a baby and ending it with burying my husband.
 My heart aches for Laura and her family.

 This is written by Jenny, a close friend of Laura and Chris, a few days after Chris passed away.